freepik-company/searchruler/README.md

 Here are two quick examples to show you what’s possible:

-1️⃣ Simple Match Count Alert
+1️⃣ **Simple Match Count Alert**.
 Trigger an alert when the number of matching documents exceeds a threshold:

 ```yaml
 apiVersion: searchruler.prosimcorp.com/v1alpha1